decentraland/adr/RFC/RFC-9-on-chain-validators.md

   The **Explorer** should show the items grouped by item kinds but allow the user to select the specific NFT to add to their profile.
 Once the users save their profile for the first time once the ADR is running effectively, a process in the client should select the first nft for each item kind saved in the profile.
 E.g: if the user has this item `urn:decentraland:ethereum:collections-v1:wonderzone_steampunk:steampunk_jacket` selected in their profile but he has 10 of them with the token ids from `1` to `10`, the explorer should select the first (`urn:decentraland:ethereum:collections-v1:wonderzone_steampunk:steampunk_jacket:1`) one and replace it.
 For off-chain wearables, we should not do any kind of validation.

   The **Kernel** and the **Catalysts** should accept and return all the NFTs.

+  The catalyst should extract the contract address and token id from each asset in the profile to check if the profile owner owns the NFT by using `IERC721(contract_address).ownerOf(tokenId)`.
+Also, the contract address must be a valid one: a Decentraland or ThirdParty collection.

 <details>
 <summary>Entity Example</summary>